-Class 11 Accountancy NCERT Solutions Chapter 1 Introduction to Accounting
+Class 11 Accountancy NCERT Solutions Chapter 1 Introduction to Accounting: Free PDF Download

 Class 11 Accountancy Chapter 1 Introduction to Accounting deals with the fundamental concepts of accounting.
-The theory covered in Accountancy Class 11 Chapter 1 is easily comprehensible and understandable so that students score well in the exams.
-Vedantu provides NCERT Accountancy book Class 11 Solutions Chapter 1 that would help students understand the concepts more clearly.
-Vedantu furnishes the answers to the numerical problems and exercises in the Class 11 Accountancy Chapter 1 NCERT Solutions so that it is easy for students to verify the concepts learnt.
+The theory covered in Accountancy Class 11 Chapter 1 is easily comprehensible and understandable, so the students score well in the exams.
+Vedantu provides NCERT Solutions for Class 11 Accountancy Chapter 1 Introduction to Accounting that would help students understand the concepts more clearly.
+As the students would have to learn the fundamentals of the subject of Accountancy in Class 11, these solutions are comprehensive study material which explains the chapter concepts significantly.

 Access NCERT Solutions for Class 11 Accountancy Chapter 1 - Introduction to Accounting

 Ans: Accounting is a method of identifying the occasions of monetary nature and recording them in a magazine, classifying in their respective ledgers, summarizing them in earnings and Loss Account and Balance Sheet and providing the consequences to the users of such information, viz. owner/s, government, creditors, traders etc.